piotrfratczak/fifa_preprocessing/README.md

 This package was created by [Piotr Frątczak](https://github.com/piotrfratczak) and [Jakub Płudowski](https://github.com/jpludowski), students at Warsaw University of Technology.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/piotrfratczak/fifa_preprocessing/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/piotrfratczak/fifa_preprocessing/blob/master/LICENSE) file for details. <br />
+We chose this license for every one to feel free to use our code, tweak it and expand on it.